 Have you ever landed on a beautiful website and wondered what font was being used?
 I know we have!

-Gone are the days when we have to use a limited selection of web-safe fonts for the websites and blogs; such as Arial, Verdana, Georgia, etc. Now we get to play with so much more beautiful fonts for the web.
+Gone are the days when we have to use a limited selection of web-safe fonts for the websites and blogs; such as Arial, Verdana, Georgia, etc. Now we get to play with so many more beautiful fonts for the web.

 Imagine you come across a website or blog, and notice the handwriting font used for the headline title is to die for!
 You can’t wait to use it for your next project.
 Now, off to find and download the font.
 But, wait a minute… What is that font name?
 Ugh, bummer.

 Identifying fonts was previously a troublesome task, often requiring you to contact the site owner and ask the million-dollar question of what font was used for the site.

 But guess what?
 You don’t have to do that anymore!
 There are free tools out there that you can use to immediately identify a font that’s being used on a website.
 We’ll show you step-by-step how to use two of these tools to identify fonts.